apptainer/apptainer-userdocs/security.rst

 data-only.
 Metadata operations happen locally, speeding up workloads with many small files.

-Holding the container image in a single file also enable unique security features.
+Holding the container image in a single file also enables unique security features.
 The container filesystem is immutable, and can be signed.
 The signature travels in the SIF image itself so that it is always possible to verify that the image has not been tampered with or corrupted.